Join Aecom for an exclusive Armed Forces insight event, designed to help former service personnel explore new career opportunities,…

 For armed forces members considering a career in plumbing, understanding the City & Guilds courses and the potential for qualification levels through NVQ certifications, including leveraging ELC funding for advanced levels, is essential for a successful transition into this field.

 Bricklayers remain pivotal in the construction field, working with diverse materials to create various architectural effects like ornamental walls and vaulted archways.
 Their responsibilities include using specialized tools for mortar spreading, brick cutting, and ensuring precision in wall construction.
 This role demands outdoor work, comfort at heights, physical fitness, diligence, and adherence to architectural instructions.
-Bricklayers often travel for assignments, even internationally.
+While bricklayers may still travel within the UK for assignments, opportunities to work internationally have declined due to post-Brexit visa restrictions.

 For military personnel contemplating a career in bricklaying, embracing the physical demands, outdoor work environment, and attention to detail aligns with the core requisites of this profession.
 Exploring opportunities for progression into supervisory or managerial roles could be a strategic move for long-term career growth.